SEP 05 2023 Resources Ebook

 It felt like a strange shell game determining what’s real cash that can be redeployed versus value-add, says Conrad.
 “As a procurement leader, I want to measure myself and my team on where we’re really adding value to the company.
 So, I would look at metrics generally different from how the finance CFO would look at it.”

 The metrics you choose are critical because they could potentially have several unintended consequences in how they drive behavior—at a leadership level, at a stakeholder level, and inside the team.
+For example, focusing solely on key performance indicators such as cost savings can lead to negative behaviors while overlooking other important areas like quality, innovation, and supplier relationships.
 That’s why it’s so important to be thoughtful about the metrics you select and gain consensus on what the business should prioritize.

 Part of the challenge is that too much emphasis is placed on rewarding people based solely on savings.
 This can lead to individuals inflating and manipulating forecasts, essentially sacrificing integrity and teamwork for the sake of looking successful.
-A balanced scorecard that considers multiple aspects of performance is crucial to avoid unethical practices and ensure that the metrics add real value to the business.
+A balanced scorecard that considers multiple aspects of an efficient procurement process in addition to procurement key performance indicators is crucial to avoid unethical practices and ensure that the metrics add real value to the business.

 Find the right balance

-Striking a balance in the metrics you set is vital.
+Striking a balance in the metrics and procurement KPIs you set is vital.
 This ensures that the chosen measures have the intended consequences and positively impact the business instead of leading to potentially risky and harmful outcomes.

 Procurement as the air traffic controller